 With stamp duty relief set to end shortly and already having been watered down since June 30th, the frenzy of activity witnessed over the last few months could slow potentially.
-If you are a prospective buyer or seller are you wondering what this will mean for prices?
+If you are looking to move home are you wondering what this will mean for prices?

 The stamp duty holiday brought many players to the market who saw the opportunity to save thousands in tax.
 This brought forward decisions for those who perhaps would have otherwise waited until next year, or even beyond.
 So will we now see a lull in activity and downward pressure on prices?

 It seems there were many potential home movers who wanted to wait until they had been double jabbed before committing, not to mention vast numbers of workers who are now having to move job due to the pandemic.
 Add this to the high numbers of marital separations compared to years gone by and you have the perfect storm for a very busy property market for Autumn and Winter 2021, going into next year.